-- 6.431 The attacker declares which of his air and naval units will participate in the coming engagement.
-To participate, an attacking unit MUST be of the same faction as the unit that declared the focus hex OR be in military cooperation with that faction.
-Furthermore, attacking units must also meet at least one of the following criteria can participate: - 1.
-Any not-yet-spent attacking unit with a weapon that has a range which extends to the focus hex; - 2.
-Any attacking CV(N); - 3.
-Any attacking AMD-capable unit.
+6.431 The attacker declares which of his air and naval units will participate in the coming engagement.
+Attacking units that meet at least one of the following criteria can participate:

+- 1. Any not-yet-spent attacking unit with a weapon that has a range which extends to the focus hex;

+- 2. Any attacking CV(N);

+- 3. Any attacking AMD-capable unit.